astropy/astropy/docs/development/codeguide.rst

   requires a computationally-expensive operation.
 The example below illustrates this guideline.

+* All new classes should be new-style classes inheriting from :class:`object` (in Python 3 this is a non-issue as all classes are new-style by default).
+  The one exception to this rule is older classes in third-party libraries such the Python standard library or numpy.

+* Classes should use the builtin :func:`super` function when making calls to methods in their super-class(es) unless there are specific reasons not to.
-* Classes are discouraged from using the builtin python :func:`super` function, unless absolutely needed.
-If used, it should be used consistentently by all subclasses, and noted in the class’s docstrings.
-An example illustrating why this is important (and alternative solutions) is included below.
+  :func:`super` should be used consistently in all subclasses since it does not work otherwise.
+An example illustrating why this is important is included below.

 * Affiliated packages are required to follow the layout and documentation form of the template package included in the core package source distribution.